ctb/titus-blog/src/2014-more-on-khmer-counting.rst

    into their format.
 Regardless, our paper *almost* directly refutes their claims (we'd have to do the benchmarks on their data to refute directly).
 Any thoughts on what to do about this?

+   Addendum: we put a *lot* of effort into thinking about appropriate benchmarks for our paper, so I feel a strong personal connection to this issue :)

 --titus